-In 2018 the Khatsahlano Street Party celebrates its seventh anniversary.
+In 2019 the Khatsahlano Street Party celebrates its eighth anniversary.
 The same as in past years, the event features free concerts with BC-based bands, street performances, artisan products for sale and gazillions of people.
 There are market stalls, food vendors, family-friendly activities and even a beer garden.

 Where and When